On our website we offer a cross-section of our extensive inventory. Please let us know if you do not find what you are looking for.

 At right is an unusual form: a cookie jar.
 These first began to appear somewhere around 1930.
 Almost ten inches high and just under 8 inches across.
-This one dates to around 1950.
+This one dates to around 1950 and may be the work of Imogene Lomakema (1901-1999), who was well-known for her cookie jars.
 (BOTH IN TUCSON)

 Left to right: by James Namepyo 3.75 by 5 inches.
 SOLD 3.75 by 4.5 inches. $85 By Sak'Honsee 5 1/8 square.
 SOLD

 James Nampeyo Garcia created these two very special pieces.
 The top one, with the Nampeyo eagle tail design is an impressive 7" high and 11" across. $2400.
 (Tucson)